Written by Harold

 - font size decrease font size increase font size

 I think it would be fair to say that when taking about the fishing on and around Great Bear Lake, the last thing likely to come up in the conversation are Walleye.

 Lake Trout, Grayling or Char to be sure, and perhaps even Pike from time to time – but Walleye – not likely.

-Now to be fair, I have never heard of a Walleye actually being caught in Great Bear Lake, but strange as it may seem, you don't have to travel very far afield to find what is arguably the world's northern most Walleye fishery.
+Now to be fair, I have never heard of a Walleye actually being caught in Great Bear Lake, but strange as it may seem, you don't have to travel very far afield to find what is arguably one of the world's northern most Walleye fisheries.

 So, would you care to indulge in some Arctic Walleye fishing?

 Assuming you do, then the first stop on the Great Bear Lake Walleye Tour – or the GBLWT - is Lac Ste.
 Therese, and the Johnny Hoe River.

 Lac Ste.
 Therese is located south of the McVicar Arm, at: 64 – 37'– 38" North by 121 -35'– 35" West, and along with the river, is reputed to have a very prolific Walleye fishery.

 The Johnny Hoe meanders north across the tundra for approximately 18 km from Lac Ste.
 Therese, before emptying its tannin stained waters into Great Bear.
 The lake itself is fairly large, being just over 14 km long, and approximately 9 km wide.